jiashen-meow/jiashen-meow.github.io/_posts/2024-10-14-Time-Lapse-Photography-Holy-Grail-2.md

 The color temperature (measured in Kelvin, K) describes the warmth or coolness of light.
 Lower numbers are warmer, higher numbers are cooler.

-Regarding the time lapse, when the white balance was set to auto, the color tone may change drastically from photo to photo if a critical value in temeprature tiers is hit.
+Regarding the time lapse, when the white balance was set to auto, the color tone may change drastically from frame to frame if a critical value in temeprature tiers is hit.
 For example, the two photos took at 18:29:30 PM and 18:29:36 PM appear drastically different.
 As result, there is a drastic color jump in the final composite time lapse video.

 IMG 3427 & IMG 3428